California Sea Hare

 Life Cycle: The California Sea Hare has a life span of approximately one year.
 After emerging from the egg masses, the trochophore larvae remain free-swimming organisms for one to two months before settling on red algae to begin metamorphosis into their adult form.
 After that, they reach their reproductive peak at about seven months.

-Economic Importance: Sea hare eggs are often consumed as a delicacy in the Philippines.
+Economic Importance: California Sea Hare eggs are often consumed as a delicacy in the Philippines.
 In addition, the California Sea Hare is used to study neurobiology due to its large neurons.
 In fact, it has the largest neurons in the animal kingdom.

-Synonyms: Aplysia (Neaplysia) nettiae, Aplysia ritteri, Tethys (Neaplysia) californica, Tethys (Neaplysia) ritteri, Tethys californicus
+Synonyms: Aplysia (Neaplysia) nettiae, Aplysia ritteri, Tethys (Neaplysia) californica, Tethys (Neaplysia) ritteri, and Tethys californicus